 NCA and Montclair State University partnered with an emergency working group of leading experts in the field of forensic interviewing, including researchers, developers of forensic interviewing protocols, master trainers in forensic interviews, and representatives from the FBI and Homeland Security Investigations.
 This working group provided guidance to CACs on when, whether, and how to provide tele-FI for children as a safe alternative in emergency situations.

 From Michigan, the Governor's Task Force on Child Abuse and Neglect has shared provisional tele-FI interview guidelines.
 The guidelines include suggestions for maintaining multidisciplinary team involvement when appropriate and for ensuring that children interviewed via videoconference applications are connected to available victim services.

-Conducting and Defending a Pandemic-Era Forensic Interview - Video and Article
+Conducting and Defending a Tele-Forensic Interview - Video and Article

 Medical, Health, & Safety Resources for CACs

 NCA and experts in pediatrics provided guidance on how to reduce exposure to COVID-19 for clients, staff, and team members in all areas of the CAC setting, including medical practitioners in the exam setting.
 Here, you'll find practical information on how to protect health and safety at your CAC through the pandemic as well as decision-making tools to help you navigate how to provide critical medical services.

 COVID-19 Health and Safety Guidelines

 This document, provided in FAQ format, is provided to answer questions for CAC staff, team members, and medical providers on how to maintain health and safety in the CAC setting, and to balance the need for pandemic safety against the critical medical needs of children and families.
 It includes screening criteria, advice on personal protective equipment (PPE), safety procedures for exam rooms and common areas alike, and more.